 It is easy to get to Cathedral Island.
 From the old town, it’s only a short walk to get there.

-Suggestion for a detour:
+Suggestions for a detour:

 3. See the Parish Church & Jesuits’ College

 Just a few blocks south of the Rynek is Poznan Fara or the Parish Church.
-For us, a visit here is one of the best things to do in Poznan.
+For us, visiting here is one of the best things to do in Poznan.
 This Roman Catholic basilica is one of the landmarks in the city.
 Built between 1651 and 1701, it’s truly an impressive church.
 The facade is beautiful, and the interiors are stunning.
-The Parish Church is maybe the most beautiful in Poznan.
+The Parish Church is maybe the most beautiful church in Poznan.

 The church is part of a large complex built by the Jesuits.
 In addition to the church, there is an old monastery and a Jesuits College.
 There is a beautiful garden on the backside of the church and the other buildings.
 Today the complex houses the local government and the City Hall of Poznan.

 After seeing the church and the Jesuits’ College, you might need a rest and some refreshments.
-In the same building Cafe Misja is serving good coffee and delicious cakes in a historical but modern environment.
+In the same building, Cafe Misja is serving good coffee and delicious cakes in a historical but modern environment.

 4. Enjoy the view from Poznan Castle

 TIP: Read our post about Schwerin Castle – one of Germany’s most beautiful castles

 5. Try Pierogi – Polish tradtional food

 While travelling, one should always try the local cuisine.
 Food is such a big part of local culture and tradition.
 Those who don’t try local food miss out on something essential.